CompassionCH/compassion-modules/crm_compassion/readme/DESCRIPTION.rst

 This module helps Compassion CH to manage its planned events, by creating a new model for tracking upcoming events.

- * Won opportunities can generate new events
+ * Opportunities can generate new events
  * Each event is linked to an analytic account
  * Each event creates a sponsorship origin
  * Portal users have an analytic account to track sponsorships gained by them